 HDMV

 HDMV (High Definition Movie) mode is one of the interactive modes used in BD applications.
-It is similar to the interactivity used on DVD, but has more advanced features.
+It is similar to the interactivity used on DVD-Video, but has more advanced features.

 Features